blmayer/archiver/README.md

 ## Using

+You can take a look at the help by typing `archive help`.

 Type `archive <file>` to add the file to your archive.

 Type `archive get <file>` to print the file contents.